 "This monumental compilation provides a compelling and up-to-date survey of genocide starting with its contested definition and historical patterns and moving to its widespread ramifications, including responses in law, media, and psychology.
 Jens Meierhenrich has done students, teachers, and the public a great service in collecting these sometimes little-known materials and capturing the state of a pivotal discussion in so comprehensive and responsible a way."

-Samuel Moyn, Professor of Law and History, Yale Law School, and author of The Last Utopia: Human Rights in History
+Samuel Moyn, Professor of Law and History, Yale Law School

 "A multidimensional, complex, fluid, and ever-expanding concept, genocide can be bewildering and confusing.
 Here is a comprehensive yet eclectic guide that offers all you need to know."

 Stathis N. Kalyvas, Gladstone Professor of Government, University of Oxford